 [A footnote here.
 I get a lot of rejections because I use the word "polyamory."
 Polyamory is definitely NOT the polygamy you may be thinking about.
 Not even close.
 It's also NOT swinging, or cheating.
 Not even close.
 There are other things it is NOT as well.
 I encourage you to check it out.
 If you need help, please ask.]

 I don't smoke or drink, I'm not a Packer or Brewers fan, and I don't deer hunt.
 I like to watch PBS and listen to NPR.
 I like folk music, classical music, new age, and selected songs from most genres.
-Exceptions are acid rock, heavy metal, and rap.
+Exceptions are acid rock, heavy metal, rap, and screamo.
 My all time favorite movie is Forest Gump (I identify with Forest being stuck on a woman like Jenny).
 I prefer cooperation over competition any day.
+In our relationship, I will not vie for power or control, and I won't accept that from you either.
+We are co-creators.
 I am allergic to cats.
 I am not a player and I don't do "games" (either giving or receiving).
 I don't mind SOME baggage (we all have some) as long as you don't swing it at me or poke me in the eye with it.

 [Another footnote: About cats.
 Why is it that 99.99% of single women have cats (there's a joke out and about about that).
 Cats that they would NEVER think of giving up, not even for a relationship with a human being.
 Make no mistake; though I'm allergic to them, cats ARE okay.
 And they CAN BE important to you.
 But I say to myself (and sometimes to you), softly and gently and with sympathy; if all you have is a relationship with your cat ... or if you listed your cat as the first thing you couldn't do without in a question later in this profile ..."Get a relationship." ...
 Think about it before you judge me.]